 Step 3: Find Your Platform#

-- Line 2 toward “Elliniko” = south (Acropolis, airport direction)
+- Line 2 toward “Elliniko” = heading south (Acropolis direction)

 Step 4: Board and Ride#

 Trains are clean and air-conditioned.
-Announcements in Greek and English.
+Announcements come in Greek first, then English.
+Plenty of space for luggage.

 Step 5: Exit#